Ritik-24/Data-Engineering-Assignments1/WEEK 6/README.md

 * **Avoid `collect()`:** Used `show()` for debugging to prevent potential OutOfMemory (OOM) errors by not pulling large datasets into the Driver's memory.
 * **Parquet vs. CSV:** Transitioned from CSV to Parquet to leverage metadata-driven performance and storage compression.

----
-*Developed for Week 6: Spark Architecture and Data Processing.*